-The school shares a purpose with parents to educate and keep children safe from harm. (
+The school shares a purpose with parents to educate and keep children safe from harm.

 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to protect a child.
-We make safeguarding information available in a variety of formats, e.g. for families with English as an additional language (EAL) etc.

 Lincoln UTC will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm.

-We encourage parents to discuss any concerns they may have with Claire Lowe
+Parents are encouraged to discuss any concerns about their child they may have with the school.